Cookies and cream rolls transform a simple yeasted bread dough into a magical and delicious treat!

-- 4 oz cream cheese, room temperature
+- 4 oz brick-style cream cheese (113 g), room temp

-- 1/4 cup unsalted butter, softened
+- ¼ cup unsalted butter (57 g), softened

-- 1/2 tsp vanilla extract
+- ½ teaspoon vanilla extract

-- pinch of fine sea salt
+- pinch kosher salt

-- 1 1/2 cup powdered sugar
+- 1 ½ cup confectioners' sugar (170 g), also known as powdered sugar

 - DOUGH: Sprinkle yeast over warm water.
-Add 1 teaspoon of sugar and stir to combine.
+Add about 1 teaspoon of sugar and stir to combine.
 Let sit for 5-7 minutes to allow mixture to bubble and activate.